croaky/blog/articles/ruby-tips.md

-# Ruby script file guard
+# Ruby tips

+Here are a few quick Ruby tips.

+## File guard

 One of the most common snippets of Ruby code I write is: